...

 Setting Up Blender for Print Accuracy—Units, Grid, and Add-ons in Five Minutes

 Getting Blender ready for 3D printing is easier than you think.
-With a few simple steps, you can make sure your models come out the right size and print perfectly.
+With a few simple steps, you can ensure your models turn out the right size and print perfectly.

 Download the Latest Blender Version and Turn On the 3D-Print Toolbox Add-on